vyapp/vy/BOOK.md

     ----------------

-If you hve four files, alpha, beta, gamma, zeta then you type.
+If you hve four files, alpha, beta, gamma, zeta then you type:

     vy -l "[[['alpha', 'beta'], ['gamma']], [['zeta']]]"

-It will open alpha, beta, gamma in a tab and zeta in other tab.
+It will open alpha, beta, gamma in a tab and zeta in other tab:

     |Alpha|zeta|
     ----------------